Clay-Ferguson/quanta-docs-plugin/server/VFS/SQL/VFS2_CONVERSION.md

 ### Step 14

 Next you can proably do `vfs_mkdir` and `vfs_rmdir` and integrate them into the same unit test, which creates a dir, verifies it exists, then deletes it, and then verifies it's gone.

+### Step 15

+Next please do both `fs_ensure_path` and `vfs_rename`.
+For the test case you can just generate some random path, to ensure it exists, and then verify it exists, and then rename it, and then verify it got renamed.